How to Create an Interactive PDF

 Stories, reports, perhaps newsletters and e-magazines, sitting on desktops, static, perhaps enhanced with strong design but ultimately rather basic and nothing more than a digital version of the printed page.
 Sure, it might be possible to add some hyperlinks and images into documents (for instance, Microsoft Office apps support the addition of video content) but on the whole, these features are ignored.

 But what about PDF?
-The de facto standard for portable documents has plenty of tricks up its sleeve, and with Adobe InDesign it is possible to create a PDF that include a wealth of multimedia elements.
+The de facto standard for portable documents has plenty of tricks up its sleeve, and with Adobe Indesign it is possible to create a PDF that includes a wealth of multimedia elements.
 Once added, the file can be packaged and distributed as with any standard PDF document.

 What Is Adobe InDesign?

-Adobe InDesign CC is available as a standalone app, or as a full app, with an Adobe Creative Cloud 2015 subscription for $19.99 a month (£17.15) for individuals, or as part of a wider package, all of which can be more precisely discerned from visiting the Adobe Creative Cloud website.
+Adobe InDesign CC is available as a standalone app, or as a full app, with an Adobe Creative Cloud subscription for $19.99 a month for individuals, or as part of a wider package, all of which can be more precisely discerned from visiting the Adobe Creative Cloud Website.